• Menu

 How To Size Commercial Filtration Systems for Iron and Manganese Removal

 These metallic contaminants are commonly found dissolved in water in a clear state.
 The water may appear clear but later turn to rust when the water is exposed to air.
-To size commercial filtration systems for iron and manganese removal, careful guidelines should be followed.
+Careful guidelines should be followed to size commercial filtration systems for iron and manganese removal.

 Iron and manganese treatment systems use oxidation with air, chlorine, or ozone injection to convert the dissolved forms of the metals to a solid form, followed by a filtration process.

-The type of filtration used in this treatment approach may be a conventional anthracite-and-sand filter, a single media sand or anthracite filter, or can be a catalytic type filter containing oxidizing filter media.
+The type of filtration used in this treatment approach may be a conventional anthracite-and-sand filter, a single media sand or anthracite filter, or a catalytic type filter containing oxidizing filter media.

 The catalytic media can accommodate higher service flow rates with a smaller footprint and unlike the conventional sand filters, no contact tank is typically required.
 However, the oxidant should be injected into the water 20 to 30 seconds ahead of the filter for best results.

-Whichever type of filter media used, each type of filter media has a maximum flow rate (how fast the water is flowing through the media) that can be realized.
+Whichever type of filter media is used, each type has a maximum flow rate (how fast the water flows through the media) that can be realized.
 This velocity of the water through the filter media (the Service Flow Rate) is commonly listed as Cubic Meters per Hour per Square Meter of Filter Area (M3/M2/Hour) or Gallons per Minute per Square Foot of Filter Area (GPM/Ft2).

 For large commercial and municipal iron treatment systems, a pilot plant and pre-testing is recommended.
-For smaller systems, a conservative approach using properly sized filter systems works well.
+A conservative approach using properly sized filter systems works well for smaller systems.

 Backwash Flow Rate Critical

 In normal service mode, the water flows from the top of the tank down through the filter media from top to bottom, through the filter gravel under-bed and out to the distribution system.
-After a filter run (often 24 hours or less for commercial and municipal systems) the filter needs to be back-washed and rinsed.
+After a filter run (often 24 hours or less for commercial and municipal systems), the filter must be back-washed and rinsed.

 Backwash involves diverting the water flow so the water flows into the bottom and lifts the media up, expanding the filter media and causing the accumulated iron floc to be rinsed out to drain.